BCDevOps/devops-requests/.github/ISSUE_TEMPLATE/github_integration_request.md

 1. Brief introduction of the app:

 2. General Criteria:
-  - How Easy / Fast / Repeatable is it to use and maintain for both Development Teams and Platform Services Teams:
+  - How Easy / Fast / Repeatable is it to use and maintain for both Development Teams and Developer Experience Teams:
   - Customizable:
   - User Access Model:
   - License: